How to see what is?

 It is not a question of method, not a question of how.
 It is more a question of understanding the very process of how the mind functions.
 And when you have understood how the mind functions, you will put it aside.
 Then there is no barrier between you and reality.
 And when there is no barrier, there is no separation either — because it is the barrier that separates.
 When there is no barrier, you are one with reality.
 In that oneness, the reality reveals its secrets to you.

-Taken from The Fish in the Sea Is Not Thirsty, Chapter 2
+From The Fish in the Sea Is Not Thirsty, Discourse #2

 Copyright© OSHO International Foundation